microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	web3.personal.unlockAccount(web3.personal.listAccounts[0],"Blockchain!321", 15000)
 	```

-	This will allow you to deploy smart contracts to the blockchain.
+	This will allow you to use the blockchain to transfer funds from the coinbase account.
 Make sure that the output from the command is the word "true."

 1. Type **exit** into the console window to detach from Ethereum.